France Travel Insurance: Plans & Prices

 Does France require COVID insurance?

-As of 2025, there is no specific requirement for COVID insurance.
+No, there is no specific requirement for COVID insurance.
 However, most comprehensive plans include coverage for COVID-related expenses.

 We're here to help!